 Solo travel & loneliness: what if I don’t have a dive buddy?

-This is a fact: I’ve never been as surrounded by people or making new friends than when I started to travel alone.
-It feels like being alone makes you more open and available to socialise.
+This is a fact: I’ve never been as surrounded by people or making new friends as since I started to travel alone.
+I think there is something about being alone that makes you more open and available to socialise.
 I used for a long time Couchsurfing and not only to get a free couch to crash.
 Opportunities to join gatherings for the discovery of a museum or for a drink are abundant on this website.
 My hosts often invited me to go to the food market or having tea with their friends and family.

 Our common passion for scuba diving usually creates a strong link between people from the diving community.
 A piece of equipment you have never seen before?
 Asking other divers if this is their first time at this spot?
 Need help to zip your wetsuit?
 What a perfect way of starting the conversation!
 Smile and be helpful, and it won’t be long before you start to make new friends.
 The last piece of advice, try to meet up with local scuba divers and to learn from their best tips and secrets.

 You can also find a dive buddy before departure or during your trip thanks to online scuba diver groups.
 Join us on the “Scuba diving & Adventure” Facebook group to prepare your scuba diving holidays for singles!

 Solo travel & budget: What if I have to pay a supplement?